 A large part of our agri business and customers are located in India or are related to and influenced by the Indian economy and fertilizer subsidy policy.
 The Government has traditionally exercised, and continues to exercise, a dominant influence over many aspects of the economy.
 Unfavourable government policies including those relating to the fertilizer subsidy, internet and e-commerce, consumer protection and data-privacy, could adversely affect business and economic conditions in India, and could also affect our ability to implement our strategy and our future financial performance.
 Since 1991, successive governments, including coalition governments, have pursued policies of economic liberalization, including significantly relaxing restrictions on the private sector and encouraging the development of the Indian financial sector.
 However, the ruling party of the Government and the composition of the coalition in power are subject to change.
 As a result, it is difficult to predict the economic policies that will be pursued by the Government of India.
-The rate of economic liberalization could change and specific laws and policies affecting the financial services industry, foreign investment, currency exchange and other matters affecting investment in our securities could change as well.
+The rate of economic liberalization could change and specific laws and policies affecting investment in our securities could change as well.
 Any significant change in India's economic liberalization and deregulation policies could adversely affect business and economic conditions in India generally and our business.